relentless/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

-This cheatsheet glances over some of the common syntax of [F# 3.0](http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/manual/spec.html).
+This cheatsheet glances over some of the common syntax of F# 3.0
-If you have any comments, corrections, or suggested additions, please open an issue or send a pull request to [https://github.com/dungpa/fsharp-cheatsheet](https://github.com/dungpa/fsharp-cheatsheet).

 Comments
 --------